zer2/fantasy-basketball-optimizer/about/turnovers.md

 In the Most Categories context, winning turnovers to go 1-8 instead of 0-9 is unhelpful.
 A loss is a loss.
 So why invest in turnovers, which are easiest to win when you are already losing?

 This argument seems plausible on face but is framed incorrectly.
 Winning a consolation category isn't helpful, but neither is running up the score. __Only close match-ups, for which outcomes are uncertain, are relevant.
-The most important categories are those which can generate wins in match-ups that can go either way.__
+The most important categories are those which can generate category wins in match-ups that can go either way.__

 At least for me it is hard to intuit whether turnovers are more or less important than other categories under the condition of a close match.
 Fortunately, the question can be modeled mathematically.